 - Sen. Luther Olsen was in the CSG BILLD BILLD Class of 1996

 - Sen. Patty Schachtner was in the CSG BILLD Class of 2019, sponsored in part by the American Chemistry Council

-Public records obtained by Documented show that several trade associations representing oil, gas, chemical and other companies are advocating for SB 386, along with several local trade unions:
+Lobbying records disclosed by the Wisconsin Ethics Commission, along with public records obtained by Documented, show that several trade associations representing oil, gas, chemical and other companies are advocating for SB 386:

 - American Petroleum Institute

 - Represents most of the U.S. oil industry, including BP, Chevron, ConocoPhillips, Devon Energy, Dow Chemical, Enbridge, ExxonMobil, Marathon Petroleum, Magellan Midstream, Phillips66, Shell, TransCanada (aka TC Energy), and Williams Companies.

 - API was retained by lobbyist Marcus Bently of Bently Government Affairs.